2015 Transportation Planning Excellence Awards

 Co-sponsored by the American Planning Association and Transportation Research Board

-The nomination period for the 2015 TPEAs is open now through September 15th.
+The nomination period for the 2015 TPEAs has been extended, and will be open through September 30th.
 Please submit your nominations.
 Award recipients will be announced in January 2015.

 The Transportation Planning Excellence Awards Program is a biennial awards program developed by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) and co-sponsored by the American Planning Association.
 The program provides a unique opportunity to recognize and celebrate the outstanding transportation planning practices performed by planners and decision makers in communities across the country.
 Award winners will be recognized by receiving a commemorative plaque and participating in an awards ceremony.